-Although it was claimed that he was once engaged,^[b] Newton never married.
-The French writer and philosopher Voltaire, who was in London at the time of Newton's funeral, said that he "was never sensible to any passion, was not subject to the common frailties of mankind, nor had any commerce with women-a circumstance which was assured me by the physician and surgeon who attended him in his last moments".^[109] There exists a widespread belief that Newton died a virgin, and writers as diverse as mathematician Charles Hutton,^[110] economist John Maynard Keynes,^[111] and physicist Carl Sagan each have commented on it.^[112]
+Although it was claimed that he was once engaged, Newton never married.
+The French writer and philosopher Voltaire, who was in London at the time of Newton's funeral, said that he "was never sensible to any passion, was not subject to the common frailties of mankind, nor had any commerce with women-a circumstance which was assured me by the physician and surgeon who attended him in his last moments".
+[101] This now-widespread belief that he died a virgin has been commented on by writers as diverse as mathematician Charles Hutton, [102] economist John Maynard Keynes, and physicist Carl Sagan.
+[104]

-Newton had a close friendship with the Swiss mathematician Nicolas Fatio de Duillier, who he met in London around 1689^[80]-some of their correspondence has survived.^{[113][114]} Their relationship came to an abrupt and unexplained end in 1693, and at the same time Newton suffered a nervous breakdown,^[115] which included sending wild accusatory letters to his friends Samuel Pepys and John Locke.
-His note to the latter included the charge that Locke "endeavoured to embroil me with woemen".^[116]
+Newton had a close friendship with the Swiss mathematician Nicolas Fatio de Duillier, whom he met in London around $1689^{[72]}$ -some of their correspondence has survived.
+Their relationship came to an abrupt and unexplained end in 1693, and at the same time Newton suffered a nervous breakdown, which included sending wild accusatory letters to his friends Samuel Pepys and John Locke.
+His note to the latter included the charge that Locke "endeavoured to embroil me with woemen".
+[108]

-Newton was relatively modest about his achievements, writing in a letter to Robert Hooke in February 1676, "If I have seen further it is by standing on the shoulders of giants."^[117] Two writers think that the sentence, written at a time when Newton and Hooke were in dispute over optical discoveries, was an oblique attack on Hooke (said to have been short and hunchbacked), rather than-or in addition to-a statement of modesty.^{[118][119]} On the other hand, the widely known proverb about standing on the shoulders of giants, published among others by seventeenth-century poet George Herbert (a former orator of the University of Cambridge and fellow of Trinity College) in his Jacula Prudentum (1651), had as its main point that "a dwarf on a giant's shoulders sees farther of the two", and so its effect as an analogy would place Newton himself rather than Hooke as the 'dwarf'.
+Newton was relatively modest about his achievements, writing in a letter to Robert Hooke in February 1676, "If I have seen further it is by standing on the shoulders of giants."
+[109] Two writers think that the sentence, written at a time when Newton and Hooke were in dispute over optical discoveries, was an oblique attack on Hooke (said to have been short and hunchbacked), rather than-or in addition to-a statement of modesty.
+[110][111] On the other hand, the widely known proverb about standing on the shoulders of giants, published among others by seventeenth-century poet George Herbert (a former orator of the University of Cambridge and fellow of Trinity College) in his Jacula Prudentum (1651), had as its main point that "a dwarf on a giant's shoulders sees farther of the two", and so its effect as an analogy would place Newton himself rather than Hooke as the 'dwarf'.

 In a later memoir, Newton wrote, "I do not know what I may appear to the world, but to myself I seem to have been only like a boy playing on the sea-shore, and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me."
-[120]
+[112]

-In 2015, Steven Weinberg, a Nobel laureate in physics, called Newton "a nasty antagonist" and "a bad man to have as an enemy", [121] noting Newton's attitude towards Robert Hooke and Gottfried Wilhelm Leibniz.
+In 2015, Steven Weinberg, a Nobel laureate in physics, called Newton "a nasty antagonist" and "a bad man to have as an enemy". $\underline{^{[113]}}$ He particularly noted Newton's attitude towards Robert Hooke and Gottfried Wilhelm Leibniz.